extreme-rearranger/hexo-theme-butterfly/source/js/custom/hexo-generator-searchdb-custom/README.md

 [![lic-image]](LICENSE)

 Seach data generator plugin for Hexo.
 This plugin is used for generating a search index file, which contains all the necessary data of your articles that you can use to write a local search engine for your blog.
 Supports both XML and JSON format output.

+> I've made some changes to the original plugin to make it work **MULTILINGUAL** in my custom butterfly theme.

 ## Install